robin-hartmann/viSTL/README.md

 # ⠧⠊⠎⠞⠇ viSTL - visual to .STL

-CLI App for converting Text and Images to 3D printable Braille and Refliefs
+CLI App for converting Text and Images to 3D printable Braille and Reliefs

 <img src="docs/images/usage.png" height="490">